ralucapascu/mysafespace/README.md

 # MySafeSpace
 MySafeSpace is a private diary iOS app which is focused on aspects of mental health and well being too.

+## Installation and running
+Please do a pod install before you run the app.

 # Features
 ## Login and Sign up
 ### Sign up screen